Manufacturing medical absorbent cotton

-The classification of the medical absorbent cotton has been changed from “drugs” under The Japanese Pharmacopoeia (14th edition) to “medical devices” under The Japanese Pharmacopoeia (14th edition, Supplement II).
+The classification of medical absorbent cotton has been changed from “drugs” under The Japanese Pharmacopoeia (14th edition) to “medical device” under The Japanese Pharmacopoeia (14th edition, Supplement II).

-Desi cotton (Indian cotton) which is characterized as having short and thick fibers tends to be preferring for making medical absorbent cotton.
+Desi cotton (Indian cotton) which is characterized as having short and thick fibers tends to be preferred for making medical absorbent cotton.

-Current classification of the medical absorbent cotton under The Japanese Pharmacopoeia (14th edition, Supplement II)
+Current classification of medical absorbent cotton under The Japanese Pharmacopoeia (14th edition, Supplement II)

 |Generic Name||medical absorbent cotton (CODE:70975000)|